Azure/azure-rest-api-specs/specification/dns/resource-manager/readme.md

   - code: GetCollectionOnlyHasValueAndNextLink
     reason: This is just a Get operation and not a List operation.
   - code: AvoidAdditionalProperties
     reason: This rule demands removing additional properties, but we cannot do it.
-Removing additional properties would introduce a breaking change, since Dns Zones service has already shipped public versions.
+Removing additional properties would introduce a breaking change, since DNS Zones service has already shipped public versions.
 ```

 ### Tag: package-2018-05